maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

 Second, **ε, epsilon** -abbreviated to "eps"- the radius from any datapoint used to calculate each point’s neighbors.
 The simplest and most commonplace technique used is euclidian distance (right).

 Additionally, when describing DBSCAN clusters, several terms are important:
--“core point” - point (*p*) is a core point if at least min_samples (minPts) points are within distance ε of it (including p) -“border point”- points which are “reachable” from core point *p*.
+-“core point”: point (*p*) is a core point if at least min_samples (minPts) points are within distance ε of it (including p) -“border point”: points which are “reachable” from core point *p*.
 They are still part of their cluster because they are within the epsilon neighborhood (N ε) of a core point, but do not meet the criteria set in min_points.
--“noise” – outliers
+-“noise”: outliers

 <p align="center">
   <img src="/img/ML/DBSCAN_cluster.png" />